-In addition to revocation in any other manner permitted by law, a Registered Shareholder may revoke a proxy by depositing an instrument in writing, executed by the Registered Shareholder or by the Registered Shareholder's attorney authorized in writing, or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation:
+An instrument of proxy may be revoked at any time prior to the exercise thereof.
+In addition to revocation in any other manner permitted by law, a Registered Shareholder may revoke a proxy by:

-- 1. at the offices of the registrar and transfer agent of the Corporation, Odyssey Trust Company, Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, Alberta, T2P 3C4, Canada, at any time, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or an adjournment of the Meeting at which the proxy is to be used; or - 2. at the registered office of the Corporation, Suite 1600, 333 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, at any time up to and including the last business day preceding the day of the Meeting at which the proxy is to be used; or - 3. with the Chairperson of the Meeting on the day of the Meeting or an adjournment of the Meeting.
+- (i) depositing an instrument in writing executed by the Registered Shareholder or by the Registered Shareholder's attorney authorized in writing or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of the corporation: - (a) at the offices of the registrar and transfer agent of the Corporation, Odyssey Trust Company, Stock Exchange Tower, Suite 350, 300 5th Avenue SW, Calgary, Alberta, T2P 3C4, Canada, at any time, not less than 48 hours, excluding Saturdays, Sundays and statutory holidays, preceding the Meeting, or an adjournment or postponement of the Meeting, at which the proxy is to be used; - (b) at the registered office of the Corporation, Suite 800, 333 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, at any time up to and including the last business day preceding the day of the Meeting, or any adjournment or postponement of the Meeting, at which the proxy is to be used; or - (c) with the Chairperson of the Meeting before the Meeting begins or, if the Meeting is adjourned or postponed, before the adjourned or postponed Meeting begins; - (ii) completing and signing another proxy form with a later date and delivering it to the registrar and transfer agent of the Corporation not less than 48 hours, excluding Saturdays, Sundays and statutory holidays, preceding the Meeting or any adjournment or postponement thereof; or - (iii) personally attending at the Meeting and voting the Common Shares represented by the proxy or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of such corporation attending at the Meeting and voting such Common Shares.

-In addition, a proxy may be revoked by the Registered Shareholder executing another form of proxy bearing a later date and depositing same at the offices of the registrar and transfer agent of the Corporation not less than 48 hours, excluding Saturdays, Sundays and statutory holidays in the Province of Alberta, preceding the Meeting or an adjournment or postponement thereof, or by the Registered Shareholder personally attending at the Meeting and voting the Common Shares represented by the proxy or, if the Registered Shareholder is a corporation, by a duly authorized officer or attorney of such corporation attending at the Meeting and voting such Common Shares.
 Only Registered Shareholders have the right to revoke a proxy.
-Beneficial Shareholders (as defined herein) who wish to change their vote must arrange for their respective intermediary/broker to revoke the proxy on their behalf in accordance with any requirements of the intermediary/broker.
+Beneficial Shareholders who wish to change their vote must arrange for their respective Intermediary to revoke the proxy on their behalf in accordance with any requirements of the Intermediaries.